ShanY-33/Anonymization-of-Dashcam-Recordings/python-demo/README.md

         --input_dir=res/testimg/input/ \
         --output_dir=res/testimg/output/
 ```
 * `model_car_person_dir` This directory contains the model for car and person detection.
-There should be a `*.pb` model in this directory.
+There should be a *.pb model in this directory.
 * `model_face_license_dir` This directory contains the model for human face and vehicle license plate detection.
-There should be a `*.pb` model in this directory.
+There should be a *.pb model in this directory.
 * `threshold` Confidence threshold.
 It is recommended to set the confidence threshold between 0.2 ~ 0.3.
 * `detail` If you set `detail` as `True`, the output of each important step will be saved.
 In `car_pereson/` you will find the detected vehicle and person.
 In `merged_box/` you will find all mereged box, which is the input of second model.
 In `face_license/` you will find the detected human face and license plate as well as confidence of each detected box.In `box_position/` you will find the box position saved as *.txt file.
-The data is organized in this form `class confidence x_min y_min x_max y_max`.
+The data is organized in this form: `class confidence x_min y_min x_max y_max`.
 * `input_dir` The directory of input images.
 * `output_dir` The directory for saving anonymized images.